Farhad-ALi-Farhat/Portfolio/README.md

+# Personal Portfolio
-Personal Portfoilo using HTML and CSS. live web page link provided in about section.
+Personal Portfolio made using HTML and CSS.
+Live web page link provided in about section.